abra6325/RPGCustom/bungee/Protocol.md

 | String | 2 ~ 65537 | A short specifying the length of the string, and the rest are the data of the string |

-## Server Packets
+## Client Packets
-Packets that are send by the server.
+Packets that are send by the client.

 ### `0x01` Handshake
 Handshaking is the first ever packet a server should sent to the managing system, and for registering properly.
 It could also be used to change a server's status from `LAUNCHING` to `RUNNING`.